smartroad/DSF/ReadMe.txt

 All structural support parts are printed, only the obvious items aren’t (frame, smooth rods, threaded rod etc).

 No Bowden tube for the extruders are used.
-The current design is for a direct drive extruder – the hobbed bolt is directly attached to the stepper – which reduces the size of the extruder and reduces the need for large gears.
+The current design is for a direct drive extruder – the hobbed bolt is directly attached to the stepper – which reduces the size of the extruder and the need for large printed gears.
 The actual reason for no Bowden tubes is purely down to I want to print flex-polyester and I haven’t been able to get it to work through my current Huxley’s Bowden.
 I am considering having one direct drive extruder and maybe replace the second with a Bowden system to reduce carriage weight.
 This would also allow for another hotend to be potentially added.

 Mechanical test video is available: http://youtu.be/PYqmosbdoSI

-Build logo on my blog: HTTP://http://fabing3d.wordpress.com/category/dsf/
+Build log on my blog: http://fabing3d.wordpress.com/category/dsf/